Constructive basic theory of central simple algebras: The Brauer group of a discrete field

-As a corollary, the equivalence classes of central simple algebras form a group with neutral element $1=[F]$, the inverse of $[A]$ being $[A^{op}]$ by Theorem \ref{th2}.
-This is called the \emph{Brauer group of $F$}, denoted by~$\Br(F)$.
+As a corollary, the equivalence classes of central simple algebras form a group with neutral element \(1=[F]\), the inverse of \([A]\) being \([A\op]\) by Theorem \ref{th2}.
+It is called the \emph{Brauer group of~\(F\)} and is denoted by~\(\Br(F)\).

-Note the following simplification rule: if $A$, $B$, $C$ are central simple algebras such that $A\otimes_FC\sim_F B\otimes_FC$, this can be written $[A]_F[C]_F = [B]_F[C]_F$, so $[A]_F=[B]_F$, i.e.\ $A\sim_F B$.
+Note the following simplification rule: if \(A\), \(B\),~\(C\) are central simple algebras such that \(A\otimes_FC\sim_F B\otimes_FC\), this can be written \([A]_F[C]_F = [B]_F[C]_F\), so \([A]_F=[B]_F\), i.e.\ \(A\sim_F B\).

-The next theorem is a generalisation of Proposition \ref{prop5}: when we take $A=B=F$ and two isomorphisms $\MM_m(A)\to C$ and $\MM_m(B)\to C$, we get Proposition \ref{prop5} since the proof ends at the first step ($F$ is a division algebra over itself!).
-It should be interesting to compare the concrete computations involved in the two proofs.
-Note that $\sigma(y_0y^T)z\neq 0$ in the proof of Proposition \ref{prop5} is similar to $d_{pq}\neq 0$ in the proof of Theorem \ref{thBr1}.